pwndizzle/com-research/README.md

 A collection of random bits of COM research and POC code.

+- com-enum.ps1
+  - A script to recursively enumerate exposed COM methods.

+- clsids.txt
+  - A list of CLSIDs compiled from a test system and here - https://www.scriptjunkie.us/wp-content/uploads/2019/05/iids_tiraniddo
+  - The clsids-crash.txt file contains ids that were unstable.

 - shellex.cpp + VS Project
   - Example code to show how to interact with COM methods using IDispatch in C++.
 I've included the full Visual Stuido project for easier import/testing.

-- clsids.txt
-  - A list of CLSIDs compiled from a test system and here - https://www.scriptjunkie.us/wp-content/uploads/2019/05/iids_tiraniddo
-  - The clsids-crash.txt file contains ids that were unstable.